SaerusTierialis/tModLoader_Homepage/Revamp_Classes.md

   * The Shadow can weave in an out of melee-range to easily re-stealth and trigger a sneak attack.
 They also have the utility of attacking from two locations at once.
   * Tier 2 Notes:
     * Stealth no longer has a mana cost
+  * Passive: Cheat Death
+    * If you would die while you have a shadow then your life is instead reduced to 1, you are teleported to the shadow's location, and the shadow is consumed
+    * 10 minute cooldown
   * Ability 1: Shadow
     * Creates a shadow at the current location
     * Cast again to switch places with the shadow and gain Stealth